aisari/AutofocusSAR/README.md

 You need first to install our SAR library ( ``torchsar`` ) by excuting the following command:

 Please see [torchsar](https://aisari.iridescent.ink/torchsar/) for details.
+The package can be installed by

 ```bash
 pip install torchsar
 ```

 **Now, all platforms are supported and part of the source code is open!**